Beliavsky/Fortran-code-on-GitHub/README.md

 [Zen](https://github.com/huangli712/Zen): modern DFT + DMFT (namely, density functional theory plus dynamical mean-field theory) computation framework, by huangli712

 ## Random Number Generation
+[approx_stdnormal](https://github.com/SomajitDey/approx_stdnormal): fast generation of an array of standard normal variates using a (modified) Box-Muller transform, by SomajitDey

 [FortRAND](https://github.com/llamm-de/fortrand): lightweight random sampling library written in modern Fortran, by Lukas Lamm.
 It provides a simple interface to the build in Fortran pseudo-random number generator for the generation of uniformly distributed random numbers.
 In addition, it also provides algorithms for sampling numbers from various other distributions.

 [fortran-splitmix64](https://github.com/DSCF-1224/fortran-splitmix64): [splitmix64 RNG](https://rosettacode.org/wiki/Pseudo-random_numbers/Splitmix64) in Fortran 2008, by DSCF-1224